PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 09:28:12
+Last updated: 2024-04-06 09:28:46
-Random Quote: You have a passing clever father, Devan.
-He makes me wish I had more smugglers in my service.
-And fewer lords.  -  Stannis Baratheon
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson